MattHondrakis/First-Git/Starbucks.md

 ## Multiple R-squared:  0.9829,	Adjusted R-squared:  0.9829
 ## F-statistic: 3.284e+04 on 2 and 1144 DF,  p-value: < 2.2e-16
 ```
-Correctly predicts calories with coefficients being close to empirical values
+Correctly predicts calories with coefficients being close to empirical values.
 **Carbs** = 4
 **Fat** = 10

 # Caffeine
 ![](Starbucks_files/figure-html/unnamed-chunk-11-1.png)<!-- -->![](Starbucks_files/figure-html/unnamed-chunk-11-2.png)<!-- -->

+Names of drinks that are labeled with 0 mL

 ```
 ## # A tibble: 6 x 2